 Are there any Downsides to Customer-Driven Development?

 Customers who only care about a single company and its products might neglect the competitors’ products.
 Their feedback doesn’t help the company on top.
-This usually happens when product developers want to integrate all of the feedback they receive, despite some of it being inappropriate.
+This usually happens when product developers and designers want to integrate all of the feedback they receive, despite some of it being inappropriate.

 Secondly, democratizing innovation might slow down the process.
 Gathering feedback is already a time-consuming task, and the more customers are involved, the longer it will take.
 Since time to market is essential to maintain relevancy, brands need to find a balance between getting adequate feedback and launching on time.